-For the purpose of this ordinance, the following terms, phrases, words and their derivations shall have the meanings stated herein unless their use in the text of this Ordinance clearly demonstrates a different meaning.
+For the purpose of §§ 167-33 through 167-33.14, the following terms, phrases, words and their derivations shall have the meanings stated herein unless their use in the text of §§ 167-33 through 167-33.14clearly demonstrates a different meaning.
 When not inconsistent with the context, words used in the present tense include the future, words used in the plural number include the singular number, and words used in the singular number include the plural number.
 The word "shall" is always mandatory and not merely directory.
 The definitions below are the same as or based on the corresponding definitions in the Stormwater Management Rules at N.J.A.C.
 7:8-1.2.